dimitris2ks/Computer-Arch-Lab-3/README.md

     return energy*1000
 ```

 As we can see, the function adds Dynamic Power and Leakage Power and multiplies the with the total runtime.
-This is the exact value of the energy that the system consumed while running each of the benchmarks.So, this is how we are going to compute it as well.
+This is the exact value of the energy that the system consumed while running each of the benchmarks.
+So, this is how we are going to compute it as well.

 energy = (leakage + dynamic)*runtime